Misin-coder/shell-scripts/README.md

 # Scripts
-Random scripts which make my life a little easier.
+Random scripts which make my life a little easier .